-On 6th April 2016, EQUALITY for Peace and Democracy (EPD) launched an assessment entitled “Rapid Market Assessment: Barriers to Women Entrepreneurs’ Access to Market”.
+On 6th April 2016, EQUALITY for Peace and Development (EPD) launched an assessment entitled “Rapid Market Assessment: Barriers to Women Entrepreneurs’ Access to Market”.
 The assessment analyzes the current status of women entrepreneurs in Afghanistan, the country’s economic outlook, the socioeconomic context for women and women’s role in private sector.
 Moreover, it highlights the improvements that have taken place in the living conditions, education levels, political participation and the economic status of Afghan women in the post-Taliban era.
 The assessment includes a number of recommendations designed to improve women’s participation in the business sector.

 The launch event gathered over 60 participants from government, civil society, NGOs and the media.
 The panel discussion was moderated by Mr. Edress Omarzad, Executive Director of EPD, who was joined by Ms. Humaira Saqib, Head of Civil Society Joint Working Group; Ms. Manizha Wafiq, Chairperson of LEAD Board; Ms. Kubra Dastgirzada, Head of Farah Farhat Faizi Agricultural Production Company; Mr. Shahmahmood Miakhel, Country Director, Afghanistan United States Institute of Peace (USIP); Mr. Mohammad Naeem, Program Director at Center for International Private Enterprise and Mr. Abdul Halim Achakzai, Senior Associate at EPD.

 In his remarks, Mr. Miakhail emphasised the practical effectiveness of current trade and entrepreneurship policies.
 “Huge numbers of policies and projects have not benefited entrepreneurs.
 Therefore, the time has come to examine efficiency and quality of them”.